Counseling & Psychological Services

 Resources for Rowan Staff

-CPSC staff serve as consultants to individuals and groups on the Rowan campus.
+CPS staff serve as consultants to individuals and groups on the Rowan campus.

 Consultation involves sharing knowledge and expertise to assist others in responding effectively to mental health issues impacting the campus community.